mikependon/RepoDB/Docs/_build/html/_sources/pages/connectionoperations.rst.txt

 .. highlight:: c#

 Executes a query from the database.
-It uses the underlying `ExecuteNonQuery` method of the `System.Data.IDataReader` object and returns the number of affected rows during the execution.
+It uses the underlying `ExecuteNonQuery` method of the `System.Data.IDbCommand` object and returns the number of affected rows during the execution.

 Below are the parameters: